willy-270/CollabBot/README.md

     - The amount of grouos and colors given to each part
 - **yt_link_to_song** (optional)
     - if provided, the part messages will include hyperlinks to the song at the part timestamp, it will also be included in the title message
+- **max_parts_per_user**
+    - max number of parts a user can take, if not provided, there is no limit, /update_part_partcipant bypasses this limit as well as /take_part if user is owner

 This will then send the list into the specified channel